What are the required steps to convert base 10 integer

 Keep track of each remainder.

-We stop when we get a quotient that is equal to zero.
+Stop when you get a quotient that is equal to zero.

 - division = quotient + remainder;